The TFSA account is by far the most important account in your portfolio! Don’t ignore it and put it to work as soon as you can.

 TFSA Growth Opportunity

 Below is a graph and table showing the potential growth.
-Choosing between investing in your RRSP or TFSA first is a good problem to have, and the perfect solution is based on your situation.
+Choosing between investing in your RRSP or TFSA first is an excellent problem to have, and the perfect solution is based on your situation.
 Investing in an RRSP requires diligence in handling the tax refund to reap the benefits.

-The better you do in your TFSA the less it will impact your OAS clawbacks and the more you can retain from your CPP payments in retirement.
+The better you do in your TFSA, the less your OAS clawbacks will impact you and the more you can retain from your CPP payments in retirement.

 How you decide to grow this tax-free account can have a major impact later in life, and that’s why it’s an investing account and not an emergency account.
 Investing is important, if not critical.

-Before you think the 10% growth in the table below is impossible, my TFSA market value is outlined below in the table, and keeping up with the 10% and doing better.
+Before you think the 10% growth in the table below is impossible, my TFSA market value is outlined below, and keeping up with the 10% and doing better.

 Check out my stock portfolio to see what I hold.
 Dividend investing is truly passive income.